 - Graduated college with no debt for less than 10k.

 - Paid cash for my home in my early 30s.

-- Accumulated a personal net worth upwards of $300k.
+- Accumulated a personal net worth upwards of 300k.

-On this site, I embrace/celebrate hard work and how the success from it changes us for the better.
+This site is a personal journal that talks about how one guy gained wealth slowly, through gritty frugality.
+Here we embrace/celebrate hard work and how the success from it changes us for the better.